-Worksheet 3: Figure your pass-through withholding prepayments for nonresident trust members.
-If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
+Worksheet 2: Figure your pass-through withholding prepayments for partnership or S corporation members.
+If you have partnership or S record for your files.
+Enter your corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+1 Enter your corporation members' share of nonbusiness income allocable to Illinois expected in 2 the tax year (cannot be less than zero).
+3 Add Lines 1 and 2 and enter the result.
+Multiply Line 3 by 2.5% (.025) and enter the result.
+5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be 5 passed to the members whose income is included on Lines 1 or 2.
+Subtract Line 5 from Line 4 and enter the result.
+Multiply Line 3 by 7% (.07) and enter the result.
+Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+8 9 9 Subtract Line 8 from Line 7 and enter the result.
+Add Line 6 and Line 9 and enter the result.
+10 10 Enter the amount of surcharge from the Compassionate Use of Medical Marijuana Program Act and the surcharge from the sale of assets by gaming licensee passed-through to you and distributed to corporation members.
+Add Lines 10 and 11.
+Divide Line 12 by 4.
+This is the amount of each of your voluntary prepayments for corporation 13 13 members.
+Worksheet 5: Figure your own tax liability prepayments.
+If you wish to voluntarily prepay your own income and replacement tax liability, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-1 Enter your nonresident trust members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-1 2 Enter your nonresident trust members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-2 3 Add Lines 1 and 2 and enter the result.
-3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
-4 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-5 6 Subtract Line 5 from Line 4 and enter the result.
-6 7 Multiply Line 3 by 4.95% (.0495) and enter the result.
-7 8 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-8 9 Subtract Line 8 from Line 7 and enter the result.
-9 10 Add Line 6 and Line 9 and enter the result.
-10 11 Enter the amount of surcharge from the Compassionate Use of Medical Marijuana Program Act and the surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident trust members.
-11 12 Add Lines 10 and 11.
-12 13 Divide Line 12 by 4.
-This is the amount of each of your voluntary prepayments for nonresident trust members.
-13
+Enter the amount of Illinois net income expected in the tax year.
+2 Figure your tax before credits.
+Multiply Line 1 by 1.5% (.015).
+3 Enter the amount of recapture of investment credits expected in the tax year.
+4 Enter the amount of surcharge expected from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee in the tax year.
+Add Lines 2 through 4 and enter the result.
+Enter the amount of Illinois tax credits expected in the tax year as calculated on the corresponding Form IL-477.
+Enter the amount of pass-through entity withholding expected to be made on your behalf in the tax year.
+7 8 Enter the amount of Illinois gambling withholding shown on any Form W-2G you received.
+8 Add Lines 6 through 8 and enter the result.
+Subtract Line 9 from Line 5 and enter the result.
+10 10 Divide Line 10 by 4.
+This is the amount of each of your voluntary prepayments for your own tax 11 11 liability.

 Worksheet 4: Figure your pass-through withholding prepayments for corporation members.
 If you have corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
-Keep this record for your files.
+Keep this